-These results cast doubt on the efficacy of resource channeling.
-What about the line of argument of Pack and Westphal, Rob, and Okuno-Fujiwara that has focused on inter-industry linkages and the potentially welfare-enhancing coordination role for the government?
-Pack and Westphal suggested that Korea's selective intervention policy might have been successful in fostering infant industries without significant losses in efficiency.
-The key has been to capture latent inter-industry pecuniary and non-pecuniary externalities.
+the potentially welfare-enhancing coordination role for the government?
+Pack and Westphal suggested that Korea's selective intervention policy might have been successful in fostering infant industries without significant losses in efficiency in the early stages of development, the mid '60s to the early '70s.
+The key was to capture latent inter-industry pecuniary and non-pecuniary externalities.
 "The Korean government can be seen as having achieved integrated decision-making by acting as a central agent mediating among market agents, forcing and facilitating information interchange and insuring the implementation of decisions reached...weighing costs and benefits from a collective standpoint and often intervening to reward cooperative players and punish uncooperative ones" (p.99)